 Mulligatawny Soup

 The other day a friend asked if I’d ever made Mulligatawny soup; my answer was “no”, but it got me thinking.
 Why haven’t I made Mulligatawny soup before?
-It’s basically a British version of Indian dal, but I always thought it was a bit too creamy and even bland.
-So, I did some research and experimented a bit in the kitchen and came up with my own vegetarian version of Mulligatawny soup.
+It’s a British version of Indian dal, but I always thought it too creamy and bland.
+I researched, experimented in my kitchen, and came up with my vegetarian version of Mulligatawny soup.
 (All the ingredients used are the ones you will find in a traditional South Indian Dal!)

 Ingredients